 Figure 4.
 Types of traps

 Each type of trap, if properly handled, will give good results.
 The traps are set over a depressed portion of the surface tunnel.
 As a mole moves through the tunnel, it pushes upward on the depressed tunnel roof and trips the trigger pan of the trap.
 These traps are well suited to moles because the mole springs them when following its natural instinct to reopen obstructed passageways.
-Success or failure in the use of these devices depends largely on the operator’s knowledge of the mole’s habits and of the trap mechanism.
+Success or failure in the use of these devices depends largely on the operator’s knowledge of the mole’s habits and the trap mechanism.

-To set a trap properly, select a place in the surface runway where there is evidence of fresh mole activity and where the burrow runs in a straight line.
+To set a trap properly, select a place in the surface runway where there is evidence of fresh mole activity and the burrow runs in a straight line.
 Remember, however, that many tunnels are abandoned after they are dug and only some are used regularly.
 Traps will only be effective if set in active tunnels.
 You can determine which tunnels are regularly used by mashing down several tunnels with your foot, then checking them the next day to identify which ones have been repaired.
 Dig out a portion of the active burrow, locate the tunnel, and replace the soil, packing it firmly where the trigger pan will rest.

 To set the harpoon or impaling-type trap, raise the spring, set the safety catch, and push the supporting spikes into the ground, one on either side of the runway.
 The trigger pan should just touch the earth where the soil is packed down.
 Release the safety catch and allow the impaling spikes to plunge down into the ground.
 (This will ensure that the spikes penetrate the burrow when the trap is sprung later.)
 Set the trap and leave it.
 Do not tread on or disturb any other portion of the mole’s runway.
 Be careful when handling this trap.